toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/02-reference.md

 The Header of a response message must include these data elements:
 - The Payload element with the same RequestID, RequestorID and ResponderID returned in the response message.
 - The CommDescriptor element with the SourceID and DestinationID for the response message.
-- The Authentication element is required for the incoming response message.
 - The PayloadDescriptor element with the name of the OTA message in the message body.
 - The PayloadReference element can be sent in the response message, but is not required.